War Machine: 20th century

 James Rhodes was created by writer David Michelinie with artists John Byrne and Bob Layton.
 Rhodes first appeared in a single panel of Iron Man #118 (1979), introduced as a friend of Tony Stark, and he saw a recurring role as Stark's personal helicopter pilot.
-Many comic books and other works in popular culture had begun introducing duos of one white character and one black character.
+Many comic books and other works in popular culture had begun introducing duos of one white character and one Black character.
 Such a development had not occurred in Iron Man until Rhodes's introduction.
 One African American character, Eddie March, was introduced as Iron Man's successor in Iron Man #21 (1970), but this character was severely injured and written out of the series before being elevated as Iron Man's partner.
 Shortly after his first appearance, Rhodes assisted Iron Man in defeating Justin Hammer throughout issues published in 1979.
 He was established as a more prominent supporting character in Iron Man #144 (1981), which described his connection to Tony Stark and how they met during the Vietnam War.
-This depiction of Rhodes made him a central character in Iron Man's history and origin, elevating his importance beyond what had been written for Marvel's black characters to that point.
+This depiction of Rhodes made him a central character in Iron Man's history and origin, elevating his importance.

 When Denny O'Neil was the writer for Iron Man comics, he chose to write Stark out of the role entirely in favor of Rhodes.
 Rhodes was first portrayed using Iron Man armor in Iron Man #169 (1983), when he had to fight a villain in the stead of a drunk and defeated Tony Stark.
 A black superhero replacing a white one was almost unprecedented at the time, with DC Comics having only recently attempted a similar change with its character John Stewart, who was created by O'Neil.
 From this change, O'Neil created a story arc in which Stark relapsed into alcoholism and Rhodes reluctantly took up the armor and the title of Iron Man.
 The change saw mixed reactions from readers, as Rhodes's tenure as Iron Man emphasized his lack of experience or expertise regarding the Iron Man armor.
 For the duration of the story arc, the Iron Man series focused primarily on Rhodes, with Stark's recovery being relegated to a subplot.
 It also included the Secret Wars crossover event, which featured Rhodes as Iron Man rather than Stark.
 Stark resumed the role of Iron Man in Iron Man #200 (1985).